Blood and Sand (1941 film)

-The film has two versions of Blood and Sand: a 1922 version produced by Paramount Pictures and starring Rudolph Valentino; as well as a 1916 version filmed by Blasco Ibanez with the help of Max André; in addition to a later 1989 version starring Christopher Rydell and Sharon Stone.
-This was the fourth and last in which Tyrone Power and Linda Darnell worked together.
-The others were Day-Time Wife (1939), Brigham Young (1940), and The Mark of Zorro (1940).
+Other versions of Blood and Sand include a 1922 version produced by Paramount Pictures and starring Rudolph Valentino, a 1916 version filmed by Blasco Ibanez with the help of Max André, and a 1989 version starring Christopher Rydell and Sharon Stone.

+Blood and Sand was the fourth and last film in which Tyrone Power and Linda Darnell worked together.
+The others were Day-Time Wife (1939), Brigham Young (1940) and The Mark of Zorro (1940).

 Plot

-As a child, Juan Gallardo (Rex Downing) wants only to become a bullfighter like his dead father.
-One night he has an argument with the pompous critic Natalio Curro (Laird Cregar), who criticized Juan's father's lack of talent in the bullring.
-The argument spurs Juan to travel to Madrid and achieve his dream of success in the bullring.
-Before leaving, he promises his aristocratic child sweetheart Carmen Espinosa (Ann Todd) he will return when he is a success and marry her.

-Ten years later, Juan Gallardo (now played by Tyrone Power) returns to Seville.
-He has become a matador and uses his winnings to help his impoverished family.
-He sets his mother (Nazimova) up in a fine house and enables her to give up her work as a scrubwoman.
-He also lavishes money on his sister Encarnacion (Lynn Bari) and her fiancé Antonio (William Montague) so they can open a business and wed.
-He hires ex-bullfighter Garabato (J. Carrol Naish), who has become a beggar, as his servant.
-Best of all, he is now able to marry his childhood sweetheart Carmen (Linda Darnell) as he had promised.

-Juan's wealth and fame continue to grow along with his talents as a bullfighter.
-Eventually he becomes Spain's most acclaimed matador.
-Even the once scornful critic Curro now lavishes praises upon Juan and brags that it was he who discovered Juan's talent.
-Although Juan remains illiterate, doors open to society and he catches the eye of sultry socialite Doña Sol des Muire (Rita Hayworth) at one of his bullfights.

-Juan is blinded by the attention his fame has brought and Doña Sol finds it easy to lead him astray.
-He soon begins to neglect his wife, family and training in favor of her privileged and decadent lifestyle.
-His performance in the bullring suffers from his excesses and he falls from his position as the premiere matador of Spain while his extravagant lifestyle means that he has no savings and fails to pay suppliers and employees.
-His manager warns Juan that he is heading for destruction but Juan refuses to accept his advice.
-With falling fame and income comes rejection by everyone once important to him, while Carmen leaves him after she learns of his affair.
-With his fame now gone, Doña Sol moves on to new up and coming matador Manolo de Palma (Anthony Quinn), Juan's childhood friend.
+As a child, Juan Gallardo wanted to be a bullfighter like his dead father.
+Before leaving Seville for Madrid to pursue his dream of success in the bullring, he promises his aristocratic child sweetheart Carmen Espinosa that he will return when he is a success and marry her.
+Ten years later, after achieving success as a matador, Juan returns to Seville.
+He uses his winnings to help his impoverished family and fulfills his promise to marry Carmen.
+His fame and wealth grow, and he becomes Spain's most acclaimed matador.
+As critics heap praises upon Juan's talent, he catches the eye of sultry socialite Doña Sol at one of his bullfights.Juan is blinded by the attention his fame has brought and Doña Sol finds it easy to lead him astray.
+He soon neglects his wife, family, and training in favor of her privileged, decadent lifestyle.
+As a result, his performance in the bullring suffers.
+Not only does he fall from position as the premier matador of Spain, but his extravagant lifestyle loses his savings, suppliers, and employees.
+His manager warns Juan that he is headed for destruction but Juan refuses his advice.
+With falling fame and finances, there comes rejection by everyone once important to him.
+Even Carmen leaves him, while Doña Sol moves on to new up-and-coming matador Manolo de Palma, one of Juan's childhood friends.